LambdaTest/documentation/docs/specflow-on-hyperexecute-grid.md

 cacheKey: '{{ checksum "packages.txt" }}'
 ```

 Set the array of files & directories to be cached.
 Separate folders are created for downloading global-packages, http-cache, and plugins-cache.
-Pleas refer to [Configuring NuGet CLI environment variables](https://docs.microsoft.com/en-us/nuget/reference/cli-reference/cli-ref-environment-variables) to know more about overriding settings in NuGet.Config files.
+Please refer to [Configuring NuGet CLI environment variables](https://docs.microsoft.com/en-us/nuget/reference/cli-reference/cli-ref-environment-variables) to know more about overriding settings in NuGet.Config files.

 ```yaml